top of page

 DER07VEWbogside21l.jpg

-The Troubles are commonly known as a longstanding and intractable sectarian conflict between Catholics and Protestants.
-Yet, the events that sparked the Troubles were not about religious differences or territorial claims but, like the beginnings of so many global conflicts, about basic civil rights.
-Since the partition of Ireland and the foundation of Northern Ireland, a majority Protestant Government supported by a Protestant police force, the Royal Ulster Constabulary (RUC), and their quasi-paramilitary reserves the B-Specials, had suppressed and discriminated against the Catholic population of Derry in terms of housing, employment and voting rights.
+The Troubles are often portrayed as a deep-rooted sectarian conflict between Catholics and Protestants.
+Yet, the events that sparked the them were not primarily about religious differences or territorial claims but, as with many global conflicts, about basic civil rights.
+Since the partition of Ireland and the foundation of Northern Ireland, a Protestant-majority government – supported by a Protestant-dominated police force, the Royal Ulster Constabulary (RUC), and their quasi-paramilitary reserves, the B-Specials – systematically discriminated against the Catholic population of Derry in housing, employment, and voting rights.

-In the late 1960’s, inspired by the civil rights movement in America, Catholics took to the streets to protest against their marginalised status and for their right to be treated as full British citizens.
-Seeking to deter further protests the British Government sent in their armed forces and, on 30 January 1972, fourteen unarmed civil protesters were fatally shot by British Paratroopers.
-Since known as "Bloody Sunday," the walls on which the murals are painted still contain the bullet holes of the shots that were fired that day.
+In the late 1960s, inspired by the American civil rights movement led by Martin Luther King, Catholic communities in Northern Ireland took to the streets to protest their marginalised status and to demand equal treatment as British citizens.
+In an effort to suppress further unrest, the British government deployed its armed forces.
+On 30 January 1972, British paratroopers fatally shot fourteen unarmed civil rights protesters in the Bogside —a tragedy since known as "Bloody Sunday."
+The walls on which the murals are painted still bear the bullet holes from that day.

-The violent attack by the British Government on its own citizens, and the subsequent cover-up of the soldiers' actions, marked a major turning point in the history of the Troubles.
-It ended peaceful demonstrations and radicalised many young people into joining the Provisional IRA.
-As Lord Saville put it in his report:
+The violent actions of the British government against its own citizens—and the subsequent cover-up of the soldiers’ movements —marked a major turning point in the history of the Troubles.

 What happened on Bloody Sunday strengthened the Provisional IRA, increased nationalist resentment and hostility towards the Army and exacerbated the violent conflict of the years that followed.
 Bloody Sunday was a tragedy for the bereaved and the wounded, and a catastrophe for the people of Northern Ireland.